Information-Fusion-Lab-Umass/Kaggle-Pawpularity/README.md

 Attempt to use the shortfused hybrid conv layer to improve a baseline VGG model with multi-modal inputs

+### Usage

+Repo is located on gypsum at `/mnt/nfs/work1/mfiterau/genglinliu/Kaggle-Pawpularity`

+Use any gpu node, the main script is `src/main.py`

 ### Notes:
 After setting the correct data directory, run `main.py` using a TitanX gpu on gypsum - this works without error.